CodeLenz/LFrame/README.md

-# LFrame - Topology Optimization of Spatial Frames 📐
+# LFrame - Topology Optimization of Spatial Frames

 <p align="center">
 <img src="./docs/spatttttttial.png">
 </p>

-This repository contains the codes developed for the undergraduate research project aimed at optimizing structures composed of 3D frame elements, without performance loss as material is removed.
+Welcome to our repository :)
+This is my Undergraduate Research Project from the past one and a half years.
+It aims to perform a complete analysis of structures discretized into frame elements — including equilibrium analysis and topology optimization.

-## About Our Project :rocket:
+### About Our Project

 Using the Finite Element Method, we implemented Topology Optimization techniques for elements with six degrees of freedom per node.
-Our goal is to minimize the structure's volume while imposing constraints on stress and displacement.
+During the project, our initial goal was to minimize the compliance of the structure, subject to a volume constraint, using the SIMP approach.
+Yes, the classic problem.
+After validating the studied problems (both the mathematical approaches and the results obtained), our new objective became minimizing the structure's volume while imposing constraints on stress and displacement.
+Currently, we're working on incorporating uncertainties in the applied loads — specifically, their magnitude and angle.

 ### Key Points :sparkles: